CS Minerul Motru: Rebuilding, Decline, and Revival (1993–Present)

-In the 1991–92 season, Minerul finished mid-table, securing 7th place in the ninth series of the third division.
+In the 1991–92 season, Minerul finished mid-table, securing 7th place in Series IX of the third division.
 However, following a reorganization of the competitive system in the summer of 1992, the team was relegated to the Gorj County Championship.

-In the 1992–93 season, Minerul reached the Round of 16 in Cupa României, where narrowly defeated 0–1 by Dacia Unirea Brăila.
-However, after an unsuccessful promotion attempt that season, club president Marcu Burtea decided to merge Minerul with third-division team Venus Lugoj through absorption, renaming the club Minerul Venus Motru.
-Taking Venus' place in the third division, the team finished the 1993–94 season as runners-up in the fourth series.
+In the 1992–93 season, Minerul reached the Round of 16 in the Cupa României, where it was narrowly defeated 0–1 by Dacia Unirea Brăila.
+However, after an unsuccessful promotion attempt that season, club president Marcu Burtea decided to merge Minerul with the third-division team Venus Lugoj through absorption, renaming the club Minerul Venus Motru.
+Taking Venus' place in the third division, the team finished the 1993–94 season as runners-up in Series IV.

-In the 1994–95 season, Minerul won the third series of the third division under the guidance of Silviu Lung, earning a return to the second division.
+In the 1994–95 season, Minerul won Series III of the third division under the guidance of Silviu Lung, earning a return to the second division.

-Assigned to the second series, Minerul played four consecutive seasons in Divizia B. In the 1995–96 season, the team ended in 11th place, but showed improvement in the 1996–97 season, finishing 4th.
+Assigned to Series II, Minerul played four consecutive seasons in Divizia B. In the 1995–96 season, the team ended in 11th place, but showed improvement in the 1996–97 season, finishing 4th.
 The next two years saw consistent mid-table results, with 7th place in 1997–98 and 9th place in 1998–99.
 However, the 1999–2000 season proved difficult, and a last-place finish resulted in relegation to the third division.

-Minerul finished as runners-up in the fifth series of Divizia C for two consecutive seasons.
+Minerul finished as runners-up in Series V of Divizia C for two consecutive seasons.
 In the 2000–01 campaign, the team was tied on points with Internațional Pitești, narrowly missing out on promotion due to tiebreaker criteria.
 The following season, Minerul again came close, finishing just one point behind Gilortul Târgu Cărbunești.

-In the 2002–03 season, Minerul finished second in the fifth series of Divizia C and earned promotion to Divizia B. Under the guidance of Gabriel Zahiu, the team reached the Round of 32 in the Cupa României, defeating second division sides Extensiv Craiova (1–1, 6–4 on penalties) and Gilortul Târgu Cărbunești (2–0), before being eliminated by first division side FCM Bacău following a 2–2 draw and a 5–6 defeat in the penalty shootout.
-The squad included players such as Antici, Ștefănică, Purcel, Ion Constantin, Mirea, Ploscariu, Emanuel Pătrașcu, George Bertea, Petre Gheorghe, Attila Soo, Alin Crișanov, Volocaru, Adrian Nueleanu and Paul Glișcă.
+In the 2002–03 season, Minerul finished 2nd in Series V of Divizia C and earned promotion to Divizia B. Under the guidance of Gabriel Zahiu, the team reached the Round of 32 in the Cupa României, defeating second division sides Extensiv Craiova (1–1, 6–4 on penalties) and Gilortul Târgu Cărbunești (2–0), before being eliminated by first division side FCM Bacău following a 2–2 draw and a 5–6 defeat in the penalty shootout.
+The squad included players such as Antici, Ștefănică, Purcel, I. Constantin, Mirea, Ploscariu, Pătrașcu, Bertea, P. Gheorghe, A. Soo, Crișanov, Volocaru, Nueleanu and Glișcă.

-In Divizia B, Minerul achieved mid-table results over three consecutive seasons: finishing 10th out of 16 teams in both the 2003–04 and 2004–05 seasons, and slightly lower in 11th place during the 2005–06 season.
-However, the team was relegated following a league restructuring, which changed the format from three series of 16 teams to two series of 18 teams.